High school fraternities and sororities

 Some state and local governments banned fraternities and sororities in public schools.
-The states of Indiana, Kansas, and Minnesota and the city of Madison, Wisconsin, adopted regulations in 1907.
-Ohio passed an anti-fraternity law in 1908, as did the school board in St. Joseph, Missouri and Worcester, Massachusetts.
+The states of Indiana, Kansas, and Minnesota, and the city of Madison, Wisconsin, adopted regulations in 1907.
+Ohio passed an anti-fraternity law in 1908, as did the school board in St. Joseph, Missouri, and Worcester, Massachusetts.
 California, Iowa, Nebraska, Oregon, Vermont, and Washington passed laws against secret societies in 1909.
 In 1909, school boards in Kansas City, Missouri; Lowell, Massachusetts; and Oklahoma City, Oklahoma all approved prohibitory regulations, followed by Chicago; Denver; New Orleans; Butte, Montana; Meriden, Connecticut; and Racine, Wisconsin in 1910.
 Michigan passed an anti-fraternity law in 1911, followed by Mississippi in 1912.
 More school boards, including those in Covington, Kentucky; Milwaukee, Wisconsin; Reading, Pennsylvania; Superior, Wisconsin; and Waltham, Massachusetts, passed regulations in 1911.
 As a result of these regulations, many Greek letter organizations ceased to exist and were replaced by local clubs; at some schools, fraternities went underground or changed to community-based organizations.
 This favored the survival of smaller or local organizations over the larger national fraternities that continued to operate in the open.

 In response to the anti-fraternity sentiment and policies, the Grand Inter-Fraternity Council was formed in February 1909.
 Its purpose was "to promote the usefulness of preparatory and high school fraternities; to place before the public the objects of these organizations and create a body by which all grievances between fraternities, school and civil officials can be fairly terminated."
 Its founding members were organizations that were at least ten years old and had more than five chapters.
 In 1910, the council included 25 fraternities that represented 31,455 members.
 By 1912, 46 fraternities had joined the council.
 Its counterpart for sororities was the Junior Pan-Hellenic Congress.

-In December 1927, Gamma Sigma was the first high school fraternity to established a chapter outside of the United States and the first international high school fraternity, establishing its Alpha Zeta chapter in Niagara Falls, Ontario, Canada.
+In December 1927, Gamma Sigma was the first high school fraternity to establish a chapter outside of the United States and the first international high school fraternity, establishing its Alpha Zeta chapter in Niagara Falls, Ontario, Canada.
 Theta Kappa Sigma sorority was established at Stamford Collegiate Institute in Niagara Falls, Ontario in 1932.
 By 1969, there were forty high school fraternities and sororities in the United States and Canada.